MOHOAzure/MOHOAzure.github.io/programming lang/python/README.md

   - dict
   - bytes
   - Details: <https://docs.python.org/3/library/stdtypes.htm>

+- Mutable v.s.
+Immutable
+  * Immutable
+      * int, float, str, bool, tuple, range, bytes, frozenset
+      * Change to the value involves creation of a new object with the value, refer the original variable to the new created object.
+If the original object is no longer refered (reference counting=0), then it is garbage collected.
+  * Mutable
+      * list, dict, set, custom class (general case)

 - Python GIL
   - GIL (Global Interpreter Lock) is a mutex lock, which allows only one **thread** to control of the python interpreter.